 Four-Year Graduation Plan

-Admission to the major in social work is selective.
-The four-year graduation plan applies only to students who are admitted by the beginning of their fifth semester.
+The four-year graduation plan applies only to students who begin the professional core courses by their fifth semester.

-Before the eighth semester begins: five more courses in the major and finalized field placement
+Before the eighth semester begins: five more courses in the major and finalized generalist practicum placement.

 Sample Plan of Study